nrjdalal/karabiner-human-config/README.md

 ## Future Considerations

-- you tell me, I just got to know about Karabiner-Elements two days before publishing this on Feb 07, 2025
+- You tell me, I just got to know about Karabiner-Elements two days before publishing this on Feb 07, 2025.